Are you dreaming of embarking on an adventure to explore the world but find yourself struggling to save enough money?

 - Set yourself a budget for your next trip

-- Set yourself a daily budget for your daily spend, making sure that you can put away a little each day
+- Set yourself a daily budget for your daily spending, making sure that you can put away a little each day

 - Don’t buy that coffee or latte, take your coffee with you to work.
 If a coffee costs $3 and you buy 2 a day say for 280 workdays = $1,280 the cost of an airfare